Robot-Specific Blocks#

 Optical#

-The Optical found an object? block returns a Boolean indicating whether the Optical Sensor has detected an object.
+The Optical found an object Boolean block reports whether or not the Optical Sensor detects an object within range.

-• True - The Optical Sensor has detected an object.
+• True — The Optical Sensor detects an object.

-• False - The Optical Sensor has not detected an object.
+• False — The Optical Sensor does not detect an object.

 <[Optical v] found an object?>